 Compressors in some models are equipped with a 40 watt or 70 watt, belly band type crankcase heater.
 HR1 prevents liquid from accumulating in the compressor.
-HR1 is controlled by a single pole, single throw thermostat switch (S40) located on the belly band (see figure 1 for location).
+HR1 is controlled by a single pole, single throw thermostat switch (S40) located on the belly band.

-When compressor shell temperature drops below 50°F the thermostat closes energizing HR1.
-The thermostat will open, de-energizing HR1 once compressor shell temperature reaches 70°F.
+When compressor shell temperature drops below 50° F the thermostat closes energizing HR1.
+The thermostat will open, de-energizing HR1 once compressor shell temperature reaches 70° F.